n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 category_ column are categorized as non-spacing; marks tagged with [Mc] are categorized as spacing-combining.

+The _PUA_ column indicates which, if any, fallback-shaping category the codepoint belongs to when found in older fonts using the PUA fallback shaping scheme.
+Note that the PUA method was employed only for Thai fonts, so Lao codepoints do not have a PUA fallback-shaping category.
+Thai codepoints with a _null_ in the _PUA_ column were not used in the PUA fallback-shaping scheme and evoke no special behavior from the shaping engine.

 Some codepoints in the tables use a _Shaping class_ that differs from the codepoint's Unicode _General Category_.
 The _Shaping class_ takes precedence during OpenType shaping, as it captures more